-Students are asked to form study group teams of up to 5 students per team.
+Students are asked to form study group teams of up to 5 students per team within the section to which they are registered.
 Study groups are expected to meet to discuss each Caselette; in addition, every effort will be made to maintain these teams in the term sheet negotiation assignment.
 Choose your teammates carefully - changes will not be allowed once your study group team has been formed.
 You are encouraged to form your study group before our first session.
 In the end of course, you will be evaluated by your teammate for your contribution to the team and the evaluation score will be used as a discount factor for your grade on case problem set memos (20%) and negotiation exercise (30%).